Jad-Panjaitan/Coding-Challenge-S21/README.md

 3. In order to generate the .xml file for cgview.jar, you must run the Perl script cgview_xml_builder.pl, which is included in the project's GitHub.

-4. I used Strawberry Perl's CPAN functionalities to download the modules needed to run the Perl script, but I ran into a problem: one of the modules did not download correctly, due to some changes in Perl back in 2015.
+4. I used Strawberry Perl's CPAN functionalities (``cpan install MODULE::NAME``) to download the modules needed to run the Perl script, but I ran into a problem: one of the  	     modules did not download correctly, due to some changes in Perl back in 2015.
 I tried tweaking the module's files, to no avail.
 Instead, I used a legacy version of Strawberry Perl (5.24.0.1), which in turn         comes with the legacy version of Perl I needed to download the module correctly.

 5. After that, I could parse and extract the Genome.gb data into a test.xml file which, when run through cgview.jar, would generate a map.